saibijee/AzureSupportTools/README.md

 For analysis of the text files, I recommend installing TextAnalysisTool.NET.

 ### To install:
-Just launch a NORMAL PowerShell window and run this command:
+Just launch a <mark>NORMAL</mark> PowerShell window and run this command:

-(iwr -Uri https://raw.githubusercontent.com/saibijee/AzureSupportTools/master/install.ps1 -UseBasicParsing).content | iex | out-null
+`(iwr -Uri https://raw.githubusercontent.com/saibijee/AzureSupportTools/master/install.ps1 -UseBasicParsing).content | iex | out-null`

 ### To use: